jettison-v/dndsy/README.md

             ```
         *   **Process PDFs from S3:** Run the management script locally (connects to Docker Qdrant).
 Ensure your venv is active.
             ```bash
+            # Use --cache-behavior rebuild for initial setup or full reprocessing
+            python -m scripts.manage_vector_stores --cache-behavior rebuild
+            # For incremental updates (use cache, default)
+            # python -m scripts.manage_vector_stores --cache-behavior use
+            # Or simply (uses defaults: --store all --cache-behavior use)
-            python -m scripts.manage_vector_stores --reset-history
+            # python -m scripts.manage_vector_stores
             ```
-            *(Use `--reset-history` for initial setup or full reprocessing.
-Omit flags for incremental updates based on PDF changes.)*
         *   Run the Flask development server:
             ```bash
             flask run